bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="Larger view." />
 </p>
-Once you&apos;ve decided on that mobile view and you&apos;ve sketched it out, you can go on to what you might want it to look like on the larger view.
-In this case the header and the footer are the same but we have more flexibility with where we want to put that other content.
+<p>Once you&apos;ve decided on that mobile view and you&apos;ve sketched it out,
+you can go on to what you might want it to look like on the larger view.
+In this case the header and the footer are the same but we have more flexibility with where we want to put that other content.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60z. functionality (60) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">